pontem-network/sp-docs/staking/collator.md

 4. Put amount to bond in PONT tokens (at least 100 PONT, but we recommend to put at least 1000 PONT).
 5. For `candidate_count` use value you copied in the previous step.
 6. Send transaction from your account.

+**IMPORTANT:** To become a collator needs at least 100 PONT coins, yet to become an active collator (produce blocks), you need at least 1000 PONT staked for your collator.
+You can stake it yourself or ask nominators to stake for you.

 ![Join Candidatess](/assets/join_candidates.png "Join Candidates")